 If you were looking for a 1:1 copy of Wolfenstein II, only with the option to play with a buddy, you may be disappointed with Wolfenstein: Youngblood.
 Although I had a lot of fun and can see the good aspects hidden beneath the surface, I can see the issues people have with the levelled enemies, bullet sponge enemies, confusing mission structure and lack of diversity between the characters.
 However, if you go into the game with expectations that it’s a new spin on the franchise to accommodate the co-operative aspect and it’s just a light-hearted game about killing Nazi scum and saving the world, then you’ll enjoy it much more.

 Also, if you own a PSVR or PC VR headset, why not check out my Wolfenstein: Cyberpilot review.
-It’s not as in-depth and content-rich as I’d hoped for, but it’s a fun experience which will let you turn things around and take down the Nazis by turning their machines against them!
+It’s not as in-depth and content-rich as I’d hoped for, but it’s a fun experience that will let you turn things around and take down the Nazis by turning their machines against them!

 Wolfenstein: Youngblood Deluxe Edition£34.99